plger/RNAontheBENCH/README.md

 |AJ92 | GSM1539007 |
 |AJ93 | GSM1539000 |

 For reasons of comparability, we recommend using the NCBI GRCh38 genome, more specifically the sequence file `GCA_000001405.15_GRCh38_no_alt_analysis_set.fna` supplemented with the sequence of the ERCC spike-ins, and the corresponding gtf file also supplemented with the spike-in annotation.
 The spike-in sequences and .gtf annotation are available from <a href="http://www.thermofisher.com/order/catalog/product/4456739">the spike-ins' product page</a>.
-Since duplicated transcripts caused some problems for some of the software methods, these were excluded from the analysis.
-The filtered gtf file used in the paper can be download <a href="https://bio.ieo.eu/rnaseqBenchmark/analyses/genes.gtf.gz">here</a>.
+The main gtf file is in `data/genes.gtf.gz`.
+Since duplicated transcripts caused some problems for some of the software methods, a filtered version is available in `data/genes_nd.gtf.gz`.

 Keep in mind that the libraries are stranded (ISR in the Sailfish/Salmon nomenclature, fr-firststrand in the Tuxedo nomenclature).